 - Materials: Premium 304 stainless steel, minimalist designs, and often wood or cork accents.

-- Features: This is the home of precision-engineered gooseneck kettles for the coffee connoisseur.
-You’ll find hyper-accurate temperature control (often to the single degree), built-in timers, and smart-home connectivity.
-Brands like Fellow Stagg EKG and Brewista dominate this space.
+- Features: This tier includes precision-engineered gooseneck kettles with hyper-accurate temperature control (often to a single degree), built-in timers, and smart-home connectivity.
+Brands like Fellow Stagg EKG and Brewista are prominent.

-- Best For: Pour-over coffee enthusiasts, serious tea aficionados, and those who view their kitchen appliances as part of their home’s decor.
-If your kettle is a tool for a beloved hobby, the investment here is often justified.
+- Best For: Pour-over coffee enthusiasts, serious tea aficionados, and those who value kitchen appliances as part of their home decor.

-- Capacity: Most kettles range from 1 to 1.7 liters.
-A 1.7L kettle is great for families or if you’re boiling water for cooking, while a smaller 1L model is perfect for a single person or a couple.
+- Capacity: Kettles typically range from 1 to 1.7 liters.
+A 1.7L kettle suits families or cooking needs, while a 1L model is ideal for individuals or couples.

-- Speed: Check the wattage (typically 1500W in the US).
-A higher wattage generally means a faster boil time.
-A good 1.7L kettle should boil a full pot in under 7 minutes.
+- Speed: Higher wattage (e.g., 1500W in the US) generally means faster boiling.
+A 1.7L kettle should boil a full pot in under 7 minutes.

 How to Keep Your Kettle Happy (and Your Water Tasting Great)